Skip to content

 How does US Dollar Index open interest compare across exchanges?

-US Dollar Index (DXY) open interest is broken down by exchange in the chart above, showing the total value of outstanding DXY derivative contracts on each platform.
+The US Dollar Index (DXY) open-interest chart shows the total value of outstanding DXY derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the DXY long/short ratio indicate?